lfurtkevicova/gislab-my-notes/docs/general/start.rst

 You may be coming to :ref:`GIS.lab <about>` from various operating system, but we expect that you are probably familiar with browsing the web, writing documents, sending emails and doing other jobrelated tasks with your computer.
-Whether you’re somewhat experienced or completely new to computers, this documentation should be very useful for you.
+Whether you are somewhat experienced or completely new to computers, this documentation should be very useful for you.
 Of course the more experience you have, the more quickly you will learn.

 In general, this documentation does not assume any computer experience on your part.
-We try to explain in detail what :ref:`GIS.lab Desktop<gislab>`, :ref:`GIS.lab Web <gislab-web>` and :ref:`GIS.lab Mobile <gislab-mobile>` are, and we even tell you how to install and how to use every of these pieces in the most efficient way.
+We try to explain in detail what :ref:`GIS.lab Desktop<gislab>`, :ref:`GIS.lab Web <gislab-web>` and :ref:`GIS.lab Mobile <gislab-mobile>` are.
+We even tell you how to install and how to use every of these pieces in the most efficient way.

 .. _desktop-web-mobile: